install antivirus on raspberry pi

 Download now

-If you want to learn more and follow my advices to get started on Raspberry Pi, I highly recommend checking my Raspberry Pi bootcamp course here.
+If you want to learn more and follow my advice to get started on Raspberry Pi, I highly recommend checking my Raspberry Pi bootcamp course here.
 It will guide you in your first step, to discover the Raspberry Pi and unlock its secrets.
 You’ll install your first operating system with me and achieve 5 projects with step-by-step explanations.

 Does the Raspberry Pi need an antivirus?